 - Offer of employment made as appropriate position becomes available.
 Offer is conditional upon the successful completion of:

 - Medical examination (for Detention Officers and Deputies)

 - Psychological examination (for Detention Officers and Deputies)

 - Drug Screening

 - Strength Test (for Detention Officers and Deputies)

 If the steps listed above are completed successfully and the position is offered is accepted, the applicant will receive a starting date and complete in-processing.

 Applicants MUST successfully complete each step to progress to the next step in the hiring process.

-Individuals interested in applying may come to the Sheriff’s Office at 900 7th St. Wichita Falls, TX and pick up an Employment Application and Personal History Statement or print them off here.
+Individuals interested in applying may come to the Sheriff’s Office at 900 7th St. Wichita Falls, TX and pick up an Employment Application and Personal History Statement or print them off here and here.
 It is imperative to read all instructions and questions when filling out both forms, as incomplete or inaccurate applications are reason for dismissal from hiring process.
 Complete Employment Applications and Personal History Statements must be submitted together to the Sheriff’s Office Monday-Friday 8a-5p.
 Any questions about applications process can be answered by calling the WCSO recruiter at 940-716-8678 or the training division at 940-766-8170.